LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%MRPlib_Proxy_Module.png%%

 Another application example is when sensors are physically separated or there are long distances between them.
-By connecting several sensors via the proxy module, it is possible to link several instances and all sensors available in the network are available to the *control* (+pc).
+By connecting several sensors via the proxy module, it is possible to link several instances and all sensors available in the network are accessable to the *control* (+pc).

 %%Example_MRP_proxy_module_usage,_using_two_remote_(+pc)s.png%%